Belgium, Destinations, Luxembourg, Netherlands, Packing Lists, Style, Travel, Travel Tips

 All-black is an easy way to blend into your surroundings, and with this packing list in particular, it happened all the time.
 And I’m not mad about it.
 My leather jacket was perfect for Ghent, which is a university city.

-Alyssa wears a black silk dress with black tights and black boots
+Alyssa wears a black silk dress with tights and boots in Delft

 | Silk Tee Dress* | Tights | Waterproof Bootie* | Crossbody Bag* |